girsy01/monsterMaze/README.md

 # Description
-**Monster Maze** is an exciting escape adventure where the player must avoid monsters while navigating the maze using the arrow keys.
-The goal is to collect all the coins scattered along the paths.
-Once all coins are gathered, the level is completed, and the player advances to the next stage.
+**Monster Maze** is a thrilling escape adventure where the player must outsmart and evade monsters while navigating through a maze.
+Using the arrow keys, the player collects all the coins scattered along the paths.
+Once all the coins are gathered, the level is completed, and the player advances to the next stage.

-Be careful!
-If a monster catches you, you'll lose a life.
-When all lives are lost, the game ends, and your total collected coins and completed levels are displayed.
+Beware of the monsters!
+If they catch you, you'll lose a life.
+The game ends when all lives are lost, at which point your total collected coins and completed levels will be displayed.

+Please note: **This game requires a keyboard to play.** If you're on a touch device, you won't be able to control the game.
+Enjoy the challenge of Monster Maze on a desktop or laptop for the best experience.

 # Main Functionalities
-- player can chose between three different maze sizes (small, medium, large)
+- The player can choose between three different maze sizes: small, medium, or large.
-- maze size reflects the number of fields in each row and column
+- The maze size determines the number of fields in each row and column.
-- the resulting field size adapts automatically to the viewport size (length of each field)
+- The size of each field automatically adjusts to fit the viewport.
-- a random maze is generated with the [Kruskal Algorithm](#kruskals-algorithm-for-maze-generation)
+- A random maze is generated using the [Kruskal Algorithm](#kruskals-algorithm-for-maze-generation).
+- A safety check ensures that the generated maze has no isolated paths or unreachable areas, guaranteeing a solvable maze.
-- player moves by using arrow keys up/down/left/right on the keyboard
+- The player moves through the maze using the arrow keys (up, down, left, right).
-- monsters move randomly in the maze
+- Monsters move randomly within the maze, with movement occurring at intervals.
-- on each field of the path there is one coin
-- as soon as all coins are collected by the player, the level ends
+- Each path field contains a coin.
+- The level ends when the player collects all the coins.
-- when colliding with a monster, the player loses one live and the monster is added to the maze at another random position
+- If the player collides with a monster, they lose one life, and the monster respawns at a random position.
+- Players gain extra lives by collecting a certain number of coins, which varies depending on the maze size.
-- after every second completed level, one additional monster is added to the maze
+- After every two completed levels, an additional monster is added to the maze.
-- monsters are added to the maze with minimum distance of 2 to the player
+- Monsters are placed at a minimum distance of 2 fields from the player.
+- A message is displayed after each completed level, providing feedback before progressing to the next stage.
-- when all lives are ost, the game ends and you can try again
+- The game ends when all lives are lost, but players can try again.
+- Audio feedback plays during key events like coin collection, collisions, and game over.
-- music and sound effects are on by default, player can toggle them off/on by clicking the corresponding buttons or simply press M (for music) or S (for sound effects) on the keyboard
+- Music and sound effects are enabled by default.
+The player can toggle them on/off by clicking the respective buttons or pressing **M** (for music) and **S** (for sound effects) on the keyboard.

 ## Kruskal's Algorithm for Maze Generation